2742018/Music-Curation-and-Analytics-2025/README.md

 # 2742018_Music Curation and Analytics_2025

 <!-- WEEK 1 -->
 Week 1 Response:

+Theme: "The Music of Koji Kondo for The Legend of Zelda (1986-1998)"

+Notated Data: Sheet music books are commercially published.
+For earlier 8-bit games, the data can be represented as MIDI files or tracker module files, which are essentially code-based scores.

+Acoustic Data: Original soundtracks (OSTs) are widely available.
+You can also find recordings of symphonic arrangements ("The Legend of Zelda: Symphony of the Goddesses").

+Descriptive Data: Interviews with the composer, analysis of how the music functions interactively within the game, and fan-created wikis that meticulously catalog musical themes and their associations.

-Based on your own experience, what do you think are some challenges to working with music and music-related data (perhaps related to access, curation, distribution, etc.)?
+1) Based on your own experience, what do you think are some challenges to working with music and music-related data (perhaps related to access, curation, distribution, etc.)?

+- Access and copyright:
+- The Ephemeral and Interactive Nature of the Data:
+- Data Curation and Standarization:
+- The "Derivative Works" Ecosystem:

-How does your selected theme display some of these challenges?
+2) How does your selected theme display some of these challenges?

+  - Copyright Manifestation:

-Describe the current manifestations of data relating to your selected theme, discussing how it is presently curated (collected and gathered) and how it is presented, described, and analysed.
+3) Describe the current manifestations of data relating to your selected theme, discussing how it is presently curated (collected and gathered) and how it is presented, described, and analysed.